 I grew up on a cattle farm in Cornwall and very quickly developed a fascination with wildlife and the natural world.
 As a boy, I fell in love with a Limousin calf.
 I’d rush home from school to feed it and we followed each other around the farm.
 It was also my very first subject – I sculpted its head as a Christmas present for my father.
 It still hangs in my parents’ kitchen today.

 I’ve been lucky with my work to travel all over the world to Europe, Asia, the Middle East, Antartica, Australia and Africa.
 My field trips are a chance to really get in touch with nature.
 There’s something exciting about experiencing new environments.
 I’ve sculpted on ice caps, in jungles and in deserts and I still get a thrill from seeing the diversity of the natural world.

 This connection with nature informs everything I do.
-Whether I’m sculpting an African elephant or a British badger, I need to visit whichever corner of the world they inhabit.
+Whatever animal sculpture I am making, an African elephant or a British badger, I need to visit whichever corner of the world they inhabit.
 When I see them in their natural environment, it helps me to understand their behaviour in context.
 It also helps to explain why they have evolved anatomically in they way that they have.

 I’ve often said that you should be able to look wildlife sculpture in the eye and see life.
 That is always my aim when I am sculpting, to communicate more than just what an animal looks like.
 I want to evoke an emotional response, for people to feel a sense of its spirit, its story and perhaps something of the place in which it lives.